Gavoka speaks out about attempts to dismiss him

 “Definitely, what they are doing is unlawful but I’ll have to leave it at that right now, like I said we are exploring a number of options right now.”

-The faction had said the Gavoka, Duru and Ratu Epenisa have failed the party on several occasions including their recent involvement in alleged perjury which was reported to Police by MP Mosese Bulitavu.
+The faction had said that Gavoka, Duru and Ratu Epenisa have failed the party on several occasions including their recent involvement in alleged perjury which was reported to Police by MP Mosese Bulitavu.

 Bulitavu claims Management Board resolutions were forged and signed by Duru, allowing Gavoka to take a false oath in court.